jensjeflensje/img_lookup/README.md

 # Image Lookup
 A web tool to inspect images.
-It has metadata lookups, location data lookups, image hashes, OCR text recognition, landmark recognition and web search.
+It has metadata lookups, location data lookups, image hashes, OCR text recognition, landmark recognition, and web search.

 I host the site on https://butwhe.re, on which everyone can access it.